Tuscany’s Dolce Vita

 The artifacts were mostly excavated from tombs.
 You'll see etched mirrors, stylized bronze buckles, intricately decorated pot handles, and exquisitely crafted jewelry.
 The exhibit helps us appreciate the sophistication of this pre-Roman society.

 The forte of this museum is its many finely carved funerary urns — stone boxes containing ashes of the dead.
 They suggest the Etruscans were influenced by their ancient Greek contemporaries.

-[23 ] Towns like Volterra were truly city states — proudly independent and relatively democratic.
-They had their own armies, taxes, even their own system of weights and measures.
+Towns like Volterra were truly city-states — they were fiercely independent and relatively democratic.
+They had their own armies, raised their own taxes, even had their own systems of weights and measures.

 A challenge for me in my guidebook writing is to take a slice of a town — like Volterra's main drag — and, with help from local guides, give travelers a peek into the culture.
 There's so much to see and learn…if you know where to look.

-Annie Adair — an American who fell in love with Volterra…and one of its men — works as a guide here and she's joining us to help out.
+Annie Adair — an American who fell in love with Volterra…and one of its men — works here as a guide, and she's joining us to help out.

-Annie: So every Saturday morning when the town market is held, this little corner is where all the farmers meet to discuss...how they're going to sell their wheat, what fertilizer they are going to use or whatever they need.
+Annie: So, every Saturday morning when the town market is held, this little corner is where all the farmers meet to discuss, you know, how they're going to sell their wheat, what fertilizer they are going to use, or whatever they need.